Outraged Prince George’s residents slam county redistricting plan as political gerrymandering

 “I am prepared to listen to the public comments,” Hawkins said of Tuesday’s meeting.
 “Trust me, I would rather create a map that everyone is happy about, but ... we can’t make everyone happy.”

 Since Davis’s introduction of the map on Oct.
 14, council members said their inboxes have been deluged with emails.
 Debate has surged on local listservs.
 And civic leaders across the county have organized.
 Overwhelmingly, those who have spoken out have been against the map introduced by Davis.
+As of 7:30 p.m.
+Tuesday, only 45 of the 152 residents who signed up to speak had given their testimony.

+Resident Walker Green, 26, tied the redistricting debate in Prince George’s — which he characterized as a “blatant power grab” — to broader disenchantment that he said young people across the country feel with elected officials.

+“Everyone I’ve talked to,” he said, “is like, ‘why would six Democrats try to disenfranchise other Democratic candidates?’ ”

+Among those who testified was former county council member Eric Olson, who was drawn out of the district in which he has long lived and had already started campaigning to win back his old seat.
+Olson, who considers himself a political progressive, said it was “particularly wrong” that the redistricting meant some communities that had long fought to have their history recognized — like the historic African American community of Lakeland — would either change representatives or in some cases be divided between two council districts.

+Phillippa Johnston, president of the Cameron Grove Community Association, addressed Davis directly in her remarks.
+“Your map clearly represses political opponents,” she said.
+“We know what corruption is, and we know when we see it.”

-At a rally last week in the Cameron Grove senior community, civic leaders from every council district said they were frustrated that, for the most part, their efforts to reach the council members who supported the map were ignored.
+At a rally last week in the Cameron Grove senior community hosted by Johnston, civic leaders from every council district said they were frustrated that, for the most part, their efforts to reach the council members who supported the map were ignored.

 Some said the process had been especially bitter because it eroded the community’s trust in its leaders, in a county in which public corruption has cast a long shadow since former county executive Jack B. Johnson pleaded guilty to corruption charges.